Toys 3D Printing

 7. 3D printing can be risky

 As is the case with every innovation, 3D printing could potentially be exploited for wrongdoings.
-With the aid of a simple SLA printer, additive manufacturing can be used to replicate fingerprints, plant evidence and bypass privacy with minimal effort.
-As debates continue to drag, gun laws remain very open, and 3D-printed guns can be potentially chaotic in society.
+With the aid of a simple SLA printer, additive manufacturing can be used to replicate fingerprints, plant evidence, and bypass privacy with minimal effort.
+As debates continue to drag on, gun laws remain very open, and 3D-printed guns can be potentially chaotic in society.
 With no more than a CAD model, everyday printers can 3D print guns that fire at high speed.
 Even worse, bullets for these guns can also be printed conveniently from home.

-8. The 3D market is growing at breakneck speed.
+8. The 3D market is growing at breakneck speed

-Get your 3D Printing Project Started Today.
+Get your 3D Printing Project Started Today